 - a) For the purposes of this section, the Storm Trysail/JSA Junior Safety at Sea seminar is considered a JSA PHRF event. - b) All advisors shall wear US Coast Guard approved PFDs at all times while on deck, coming on deck, or going below.
-This modifies the US Sailing Safety Equipment Requirements and Fundamental RRS 1.2 and JSA 2.1. - c) All junior sailors and instructor(s) shall equip themselves with a personal strobe light and a harness (complete with a tether) for use at night and in other circumstances described in the most recent US Sailing Safety Equipment Requirements.
+This modifies the Minimum Equipment & Safety Recommendations of the Y.R.A. of Long Island Sound: Category B Section 4.0 and Fundamental RRS 1.2 and JSA 3.1. - c) All junior sailors and instructors) shall equip themselves with a personal strobe light and a harness (complete with a tether) for use at night and in other circumstances described in the most recent Minimum Equipment & Safety Recommendations of the Y.R.A. of Long Island Sound, Section 4 - Safety equipment to be worn.